Word Segmentation and Multilingualism

 examines how multilingualism influences the way we identify words in continuous speech (click to read more)

-When we listen to someone speak, there are no obvious pauses between words, yet we can easily figure out where one word ends and another begins.
+When we listen to someone speak, there are no clear pauses between words, yet we can easily figure out where one word ends and another begins.
 This skill, called word segmentation, is essential for learning any language.
-This project explores how infants and adults who grow up with more than one languages learn to find words in speech.
-By studying their usage of various segmentation cues, we aim to understand how multilingual experiences shape the brain’s ability to manage multiple languages.
-This research could offer new insights into how our brains adapt to complex language environments and what it means for learning new languages.
+Our research explores how growing up with more than one language shapes the ability to find words in continuous speech.
+By examining the different cues that learners use to recognize word boundaries, we aim to better understand how multilingual experiences influence language learning and brain development.